Research Projects and Staff

 Our postgraduate community is large, eclectic and distinguished, with around 35-40 students pursuing doctoral research at any one time.

-For further information on this event please contact Dr Laudan Nooshin.
+For further information on this event please contact Professor Laudan Nooshin.

 The Music Department at City, University of London has been awarded 50k funding from the 10th Anniversary AHRC Cultural Engagement Fund.
 This scheme funds one or more collaborative projects to support the engagement of arts and humanities research with wider cultural and civic contexts.
 It particularly seeks to fund recently completed doctoral graduates, and so aims to to support the broader career development of these graduates, particularly in relation to work with non-academic partners to support the impact of arts and humanities research.